nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 When the service ID supplier switch is set to OFF:

 - For ALL organisations in the supplier's system:
-	- the organisation-controlled service ID configuration **SHALL NOT** be visible to users, or take effect upon the API
+	- the organisation-controlled service ID configuration **SHALL NOT** be visible to users, and **SHALL NOT** take effect upon the API (regardless of the value of the organisation switch)

 ### Supplier switch set to ON AT SELECTED ORGANISATIONS ###